gammasoft71/Examples_Qt/README.md

 [Slider](Qt.Widgets/CommonControls/Slider) Shows how to create a slider with QSlider.

+[SpinBox](Qt.Widgets/CommonControls/SpinBox) Shows how to create a spin box with QSpinBox.

+[SpinButton](Qt.Widgets/CommonControls/SpinButton) Shows how to create a spin button with QSpinBox.

-[ToggleButton](Qt.Widgets/CommonControls/ToggleButton) Shows how to create a toggle buttonx with QPushButton.
+[ToggleButton](Qt.Widgets/CommonControls/ToggleButton) Shows how to create a toggle button with QPushButton.

+[Widget](Qt.Widgets/CommonControls/ToggleButton) Shows how to create a widget with QWidget.

 ## Containers